 Re-read as a couple, love notes or greeting cards you’ve given each other over the years.

 Look through photos or videos of treasured times.

 Write and share a list of 10 reasons why you love each other.

-The greatest gift Michael and I can give to our five children besides our Catholic faith is our marriage.
-Continue to “date each other.”
-It is money well spent.
+The greatest gift Michael and I can give to our five children, besides our Catholic faith, is our marriage, where we continue to “date each other.”
+It's money well spent.